Merced, California, US

 The run starts off meandering through El Capitan Meadow, then gradually picks up some gradient.
 Much of the distance contains long class 2 and class 3 rapids, but at the very end are several class 4 rapids.
 Most of the rapids tend to be quite long and busy, yet fairly easy.
 It is very different than most of the rapids on the main Merced below El Portal.

-When accessing the river or stopping along the way, do your best to stay on the rocks, gravel or sand, so you don't trample the streamside vegetation.
+When accessing the river or stopping along the way, do your best to stay on the rocks, gravel or sand.
+Stay off the streamside vegetation, so it stays healthy and strong.

 Merced & SF Merced Planning Process: